 Women now make up nearly half of all AIDS cases worldwide and approximately 25% in the United States [53].
-The rate of HIV infection in women had been rising rapidly, but the proportion of new HIV diagnoses among women in 2010 (20%) represented a 21% decrease since 2008, the first significant decrease in more than a decade [53].
-In the last 30 years, the proportion of AIDS cases in women has tripled, from 8% in 1985 to 24% in 2016 [53; 56].
-From 2016 to 2019, the annual incidence of HIV infection in women remained stable in the United States at 4.5 per 100,000; by comparison, the rate among men was five times higher (21.0) [9].
+From 2018 to 2022, the annual incidence of HIV infection in women remained stable in the United States at 4.7 per 100,000; by comparison, the rate among men was five times higher (22.0) [9].
 In 1993, when the CDC expanded the case definition of AIDS, there was a 151% increase in the number of AIDS cases in women and a 105% increase in cases in men.
 More women were found to meet the AIDS case definition when the CD4+ T-lymphocyte count of <200 cells/mcL was added to the criteria.
 This may be evidence that the previous case definitions based on the clinical characteristics of men did not accurately reflect the clinical manifestations of HIV in women [54].

-AIDS is no longer a leading cause of death in women overall in the United States, but it remains the fifth leading cause of death in African American women 35 to 44 years of age [55].
-Women of color have been disproportionately affected by HIV/AIDS, with black women accounting for 64% of new HIV diagnoses among women in the United States while representing only 13% of the female population [53].
-Women of color also tend to contract HIV at a younger age than their white counterparts.
+AIDS is no longer a leading cause of death in women overall in the United States, but it remains the ninth leading cause of death in African American women 25 to 34 years of age [55].
+Women of color have been disproportionately affected by HIV/AIDS, with Black women accounting for 64% of new HIV diagnoses among women in the United States while representing only 13% of the female population [53].
+Women of color also tend to contract HIV at a younger age than their White counterparts.